seap-udea/MontuPython/README.md

 #### Egyptian civil calendar

 In the previous output you may also notice that the class `montu.Time` automatically convert the gregorian/julian date into the *civil egyptian calendar* or the *Sothic* calendar.
-In the previous example, the date bce 2501-01-22 (julian) correspond to the civil egyptian date of **I-*shemu*-17** (MontuPython: `[hrw 280] I shemu 17`).
+In the previous example, the date bce 2501-01-22 (julian) correspond to the civil egyptian date of **I *shemu* 17** (MontuPython: `[hrw 280] I shemu 17`).
 Since the years in the *Sothic calendar* were regularly referred to specific king's reigns, we have introduced in `MontuPython` the so-called *Horus years* (abreviated *hrw*).
-The zero *Horus year* is bce 2782 which corresponds to the first *apokatastasis*, namely the year when the day **I-*akhet*-1** coincide with the heliacal rise of Sirius.
+The zero *Horus year* is bce 2782 which corresponds to the first *apokatastasis*, namely the year when the day **I *akhet* 1** coincide with the heliacal rise of Sirius.

 You may also provide a date in the *Sothic calendar* and obtain the corresponding julian date: